Overall Score 7.0 Represents average audio ecosystem compatibility score.

 more than that of JLab Go Air by 0.5 hours

 Jabra Evolve2 Buds, the device supports wireless charging.
-To charge the earbuds, you simply place down on a supported charging pad.
+To charge the device, you just put down on a supported charging pad.

-JLab Go Air have a battery level indicator, an indicator notifies you when the earbuds has a low battery.
-The battery indicator lights indicate the charging status of your earbuds and case.
+The JLab Go Air have a battery level indicator, an indicator notifies you when the device has a low battery.
+The battery indicator lights display the charging state of your earbuds and case.

-Jabra Evolve2 Buds too have a battery level indicator, these enable you to tell the charging state of your earbuds, whether fully charged, or the battery is running low.
+Jabra Evolve2 Buds too have a battery level indicator, these enable you to tell the charging state of your earbuds, if charged fully, or the battery is running low.

-The Jabra Evolve2 Buds use USB TYPE-C, a standard connector for transmitting both data and power in a single cable.
+Jabra Evolve2 Buds have USB TYPE-C, a standard connector for transmitting both data and power in a single cable.

 Jabra Evolve2 Buds has a Bluetooth version of 5.2,